DmitryKrekshin/Universal_Counter/README.md

-Training project to develop a mobile application "Universal Counter" and integration with the server application
+Training project to develop a mobile application "Universal Counter" using React native and integration with the server application on Asp.net